18 Foodie Gifts You’ve Never Seen Before

-You can get $30 off a yearly gift card from now until December 1, 2020 (no promo code necessary).
+You can get $20 off a yearly gift card now through January 1st, 2022 (no promo code necessary).

 Our Blue Zones sauces are made with several different chili peppers, from the well-known cayenne in our Nalga de Perro Hot Sauce to Costa Rica’s native Congo pepper in our Conbirra Hot Sauce.
 All of the sauces are 100% natural, gluten-free, and contain no artificial ingredients, preservatives, or added sugars.

 Corn and Chocolate Drink Mix Yummy Blue